questionlp/blog.linh.social/_posts/2023-08-12-wait-wait-shows-from-1998-1999.md

 Instead of having a Lightning Fill-in-the-Blank round to close out the show, there is a Lightning True or False segment in which answering a question correctly earns a panelist a point while incorrectly answering a question deducts a point.
 The last segment of the show where a panelist can earn points is a quick essay where each panelist writes on a given topic, and Carl would grade their essay with up to 10 points.
 This can lead to panelists finishing the game with more than the typical 20-point ceiling.
 Though, that ceiling was broken by Roxanne Roberts several years ago.

 I am filling out a page in a [Field Notes memo book](https://fieldnotesbrand.com/products/original-kraft) with each show, as I do with any other show I have been taking notes for.
 I am still refining the formatting of the notes I will take for each show I will listen to.

+I want to thank everyone I've worked with at NPR Permissions and the Special Collections group at the University of Maryland for their time and assistance on this project.